Automotive Glass

 Here in the U.S. there are basically three types of glass on an automobile.
 Laminate safety glass, tempered glass and standard glass.

-Laminate safety glass - With a few rare exceptions, your windshield is the only piece of glass on your vehicle that will be laminate safety glass.
+Laminate safety glass – With a few rare exceptions, your windshield is the only piece of glass on your vehicle that will be laminate safety glass.
 What appears as one piece of glass is actually two, laminated together with a piece of clear plastic sandwiched between the outer pane and the inner.
 This plastic part of the multi-layer design causes the glass to remain largely intact when broken, behaving more like a net than regular glass would.
 The intention is to minimize injury to cabin occupants should their heads hit the windshield during a frontal collision.
 Due to the nature of this glass, very minor scratches can many times be polished out by a glass expert.
+If you want to see how it’s done, we have uploaded a video presentation to youtube and got it some views from pistachioconsulting.com, so you can find it easily.

 When one sees a small star or minor crack in your windshield, it’s usually just the outer pane that’s been damaged.
 If the crack is in fact limited to the outer pane, it can frequently be repaired by a glass specialist where a clear repair compound is injected directly into the crack, driving out the air trapped between the laminated plastic membrane and the damaged outer glass pane.
 This procedure will normally stabilize the crack, reducing the risk of it from growing.
 Experience has shown that these injection style repairs done to windshields are far more successful when completed immediately after the crack or star appears.
 Repairs of this nature will normally run between $49 and $79.
-It may behoove you to ask your insurance company if they’ll pay to repair the small crack or star for free, in lieu of full windshield replacement – I’ve worked with several carriers that do just that for their clients.
+It may behoove you to ask your insurance company if they’ll pay to repair the small crack or star for free, in lieu of full windshield replacement – I’ve worked with several carriers which are perfect of That’s clean maids service that do just that for their clients.
 It saves both you and them money.
 One important caution, it takes specialized schooling to repair windshields properly, in my opinion.
 So again, please make sure you’re dealing with a quality glass business if you go this route.

 Tempered safety glass - This is the glass that when broken or cracked, often explodes into what seems like several thousand small nugget-like pieces that fly everywhere.
 Considered safety glass due largely to its extraordinary strength and shard-less character, it has become the standard in the automotive industry for use on virtually every window on your vehicle (except the windshield).
 Scratches, even small ones, are almost impossible to polish out from tempered glass, with full replacement the industry standard solution.